webdevelopers-eu/DNA-Parallax/README.md

 There is not much to say, if you know how to use @keyframes CSS then you know how to use this.

 Define your CSS @keyframes animation and put its name into "parallax" attribute of the element to be animated.
-If you add "parallax-container" on any of element's parent then that element will be used to determine the animation progress.
+If you add "parallax-container" class on any of element's parent then that element will be used to determine the animation progress.

 Animation points starts at
 * **0%** container's side aligns with viewport's bottom - container is just bellow the viewport